 As well as CO2, oceans also absorb a lot of the extra heat caused by global warming.
 In fact, they’re the largest solar energy collectors on earth.

-Over the last 200 years, it’s thought that as much as 90% of the extra heat trapped by global warming has been absorbed by the oceans.
+Over the last 200 years, experts estimate that as much as 90% of the extra heat trapped by global warming has been absorbed by the oceans.
 They also perform an important job redistributing the absorbed heat around the globe, acting like a natural climate control system.

 The Great Ocean Conveyor Belt moves hot and cold water around the world, keeping global temperatures balanced.
 It’s the reason Europe doesn’t freeze over during the winter and the Equator doesn’t boil.